 Name Description join IP address(es) of one or more cluster nodes to which the daemon will join. group The name of the cluster to which this node join.
 It allows the creation of separate cluster instances.
 Default: nextflow maxC- Max number of CPUs that can be used by the daemon to run user tasks.
-By default it is equal to the pus number of CPU cores. maxDisk Max amount of disk storage that can be used by user tasks eg. 500 GB. maxMem- Max amount of memory that can be used by user tasks eg. 64 GB.
+By default it is equal to the pus number of CPU cores. maxDisk maxMem- Max amount of memory that can be used by user tasks eg. 64 GB.
 Default total available memory. ory inter- Network interfaces that Ignite will use.
-It can be the interface IP address or name. face tcp.localA d Defines the local host IP address. tcp.localP orDefines the local port to listen to. tcp.localP or Range for local ports. tcp.reconr eXComber of times the node tries to (re)establish connection to another node. tcp.netwo kDinfinesthe network timeout. tcp.socket Tidefinets the socket operations timeout.
+It can be the interface IP address or name. face tcp.localA ditters in the local host IP address. - orDefines the local port to listen to. tcp.localP tcp.localPortklangeefor local ports. tcp.reconnection to another node. tcp.netwo tcp.network Defines with e network timeout. tcp.socket Titles the socket operations timeout.
 This timeout is used to limit connection time and write-to-socket time.
-Note that when running Ignite on Amazon EC2, socket timeout must be set to a value significantly greater than the default (e.g. to 30000). tcp.ackTir net out for receiving acknowledgement for sent message. tcp.maxA ckTefineesuthe maximum timeout for receiving acknowledgement for sent message. tcp.joinTi n Braftnes the join timeout.
+Note that when running Ignite on Amazon EC2, socket timeout must be set to a value significantly greater than the default (e.g. to 30000). net Deafines the timeout for receiving acknowledgement for sent message. tcp.maxA ck Temmes at the maximum timeout for receiving acknowledgement for sent message. tcp.joinTi m Du ffnes the join timeout.